maxxiimo/the-front-end-manifesto/information-architecting.md

 ![][Multidevice]

-Now all that we need to do is make them look pretty.
+We were able to rapidly create wireframes across multiple devices by using [Susy breakpoints][Susy].
+Now all that we need to do is make our wireframes look pretty!
 We will tackle this head on in Chapter 5, "[Visual Design for the Nondesigner][Chapter 5]".

 What We've Done
 ---------------

+As developers we oftentimes think in terms of boxes.
+Notice our wireframe is essentially a layout of different content boxes.
+As we move into design mode [in the next chapter][Chapter 5] we need to completely change how we use our brains.

 Just remember, less is more and KISS (Keep It Simple Stupid).
 Revise and release often.